Review and sign transactions from a single secure screen with Ledger Flex™

 2. Purchase the physical device and wait for it to arrive

-3. Initiate the wallet set-up, which will typically involve installing its companion app on your internet-connected device and recording your seed phrase
+3. Initiate the Bitcoin wallet set-up, which will typically involve installing its companion app on your internet-connected device and recording your seed phrase

 4. Install the Bitcoin app